 Stress is recognized as a major component in disease processes and as an inhibitor to injury recovery.
-Restorative yoga and Yogic Breathing processes are an antidote to stress, balancing our nervous system, re-oxygenating our cells and restoring and supporting our immune system.
+Restorative yoga, Yogic Breathing and Tension/Trauma Releasing Exercises (TRE) and processes are an antidote to stress, balancing our nervous system, re-oxygenating our cells and restoring and supporting our immune system.
 The use of props and breathing techniques in restorative yoga helps supports total relaxation, pain relief, blood flow and the gentle opening of chronically tight muscle groups.

 Individualized programs can be developed in private sessions with Jim ($70/hour) or check our workshops page for monthly workshops.
 Illustrated handouts and specific instructions are provided in all workshops to support your healing at work, home and play.To schedule a private or register for a workshop contact Jim

-Jim Gillen is a Registered Yoga Teacher (ERYT-500), International Association of Yoga Therapist member and ACE Group Fitness Instructor.
+Jim Gillen is a Registered Yoga Teacher (ERYT-500), International Association of Yoga Therapist member, ACE Group Fitness Instructor and Certified TRE Provider.
 He co-founded Still Moving Yoga studio in 1997 and Yoga Calm in 2000, and has taught yoga workshops at Amrita, Physical Therapy Associates, The MAC club, Club Sport, Portland Community College, Portland Parks & Recreation, and at studios around the country.
 His yoga training has been with John Friend, Sarahjoy Marsh, and Julie Gudmestad (physical therapist and writer of Yoga Journal’s yoga anatomy columns).
 Jim is also an award winning writer and producer of yoga books, DVDs and CDs.
 Jim was also an instructor at the Winter Park National Sports Center for the Disabled for four years.